Cosmetic surgery is not routinely provided on the NHS.

-- breast implants – if you have very uneven breasts or no breasts, and it's causing significant psychological distress
+- breast enlargement (implants) – if you have very uneven breasts or no breasts, and it's causing significant psychological distress

-- nose reshaping – if you have breathing problems
+- nose reshaping (rhinoplasty) – if you have breathing problems

-- ear correction surgery – if a child needs it, or sometimes, if an adult has prominent ears that are causing significant distress
+- ear correction surgery, including ear pinning – if a child needs it, or sometimes, if an adult has prominent ears that are causing significant distress

 - female breast reduction – if you're very distressed about the size of your breasts and they're causing problems like backache